 The next “friend” who tries to sell me some kind of pyramid scheme on facebook is getting blocked..

-The first thing you should do is try to determine whether you’ve been blocked or “merely” unfriended (yes, we know that hurts too).
+The first thing you should do is determine whether you’ve been blocked or unfriended (yes, we know that hurts too).

 Search for your friend on Facebook.
 Simply sign in and you’ll see the search box at the top of the page.
-Similarly, it’s at the top of your feed in the Facebook app.
+Similarly, if you want to know who blocked you on the Facebook app, it’s at the top of your feed.